VITObelgium/pid-python-quickstart/pid-python-airflow/README.md

 	from pidclient.airflow_utils import DAGWithLogging

-This shall provide a new DAGWithLogging class usable as airflow dag definition.
+This shall provide a new DAGWithLogging class that can be used as airflow dag definition.
-Nevertheless, in order to be useful as a logging facility, that new class should be extended with 2 groups of 4 methods whose aim is to indicate how to complete process log information :
+Nevertheless, in order to be useful as a logging facility, that new class should be extended with 2 groups of 4 methods whose aim is to indicate how to fill in the process log information :

 	init_operator(self, info, context=None)
 	on_start_operator(self, process_log, context=None)